Fowler Avenue Connection

 Save the trees

-by Adrianne W., almost 3 years ago
+by Adrianne W., over 3 years ago

 There are deer, fox, raccoons, pheasants, owls, hawks, and many other animals that rely on the habitat provided by the cottonwoods and exposed waterway.
 The trees provide a canopy of shade for walkers and habitat for birds.
 The trail is used by so many people and pets every day and the quiet neighborhood residents enjoy would be sorely disrupted by a traffic corridor here.
 Please find a way to keep this road small and preserve the trees and the path.